 Create a back-to-school routine

-One of the really important things to do is set a school routine a week or so before school actually starts.
+One of the essential things to do is set a school routine a week or so before school starts.
 A loose sleep schedule often takes hold during the summer, with meals at unusual times and bedtime getting later and later.
 So it’s a good idea to rein that in and start sleeping and eating at regular times that match what you’ll be doing during the school year.

 Take your kids shopping for school supplies